-Courses can be delivered at Broomfield Hall or our Johnson Building.
+Courses will be delivered at Broomfield Hall campus.

 You must be over 18, have good communication and literacy skills and be able to complete an online assessment independently without support.
 You must also be physically capable of completing physical intervention training.

 IMPORTANT: It is essential that you can provide the appropriate identification in order to enrol on this course.
 You must present sufficient forms of identification at enrolment.
 This may include photo identification, current utility bills or your birth certificate.
 You will also need to supply two passport photos at enrolment.
 You should enrol using your full name and apply for SIA licences with your full name to avoid identification errors.
 For further clarification, please contact us.

 You will be assessed through a practical assessment of physical intervention techniques and online multiple choice exams.

 There are no additional costs although you may wish to apply for your SIA licence in order to work in the security industry.
 You will be charged to resit if you fail to attend on your assessment date.
 Each re-sit will be charged at £50.

 As part of the course, you should have suitable clothing to carry out practical activities, including indoor trainers and sports kits.

 Having completed the Award in Door Supervision, you can apply for your SIA licence for employment in the security sector.
 Further training is also available at Derby College such as the:

 Viewers of Channel Four’s British Army Girls may well remember former recruit Krystal Treadwell.

 The ex-Derby College Public Services student was among a group of raw recruits filmed doing their basic training at the army’s Pirbright training centre in Surrey.